-Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a Registered Office in Pennsylvania.
-Learn what a Registered Office is and the requirements.
+A Pennsylvania registered agent is an individual or company that accepts service of process and other legal notifications on behalf of a Pennsylvania corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a Registered Office in Pennsylvania.

-What is a registered office?
+What is a registered agent?

-This can be your home address, the address of an accountant or attorney, the address of the business, or registered agent service.
+This can be your home address, the address of an accountant or attorney, the address of the business, or the registered office service.
 Basically, any physical address in the state may be used with the exception of PO Boxes, and mail drop services are not acceptable since someone has to be available to sign and accept documents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.